When Brett Smith was a kid, he dreamed of leading the Delone Catholic High Squires to supremacy.

 For Smith, who will play baseball in college at Bucknell University, it was an end to an extremely successful year, one which earned him the All-Area Football Player of the Year award.

 He finished the season with 1,153 yards passing and 16 touchdowns and, on the ground, he finished with 440 yards rushing and nine touchdowns.
 He also had a standout year defensively, finishing with eight interceptions, including one that he returned for a touchdown to seal the District 3 title for Delone over Steelton-Highspire.

 "We always set the goal of making it as far as we did," Smith said.
 "We knew that we were capable of being good.
 We just had to fill in a few holes to see how it would work. ...
 We wanted to make it to districts and, once you get there, anything can happen.
-We were trying to win every game we could and
+We were trying to win every game we could and get into the playoffs."

 "The question marks were definitely filled at fullback and with our line," Smith added.
 "They really stepped up.
 Our line really stepped up this year and they really brought us the district championship."